Names of the Romani people

-Sometimes, Rom and Romani are spelled with a double r, i.e., Rrom and Rromani, particularly in Romania in order to distinguish from the Romanian endonym (români), to which it has no relation.
-This is well established in Romani itself, since it represents a phoneme (/ʀ/ also written as ř and rh) which in some Romani dialects has remained different from the one written with a single r.
+Sometimes, Rom and Romani are spelled with a double r, i.e. Rrom and Rromani.
+In this case, Rr is used to represent the phoneme //ʀ// (also written as ř and rh), which in some Romani dialects has remained distinct from the one written with a single r.
+The double r spelling is common in certain institutions (such as the INALCO Institute in Paris) or used in certain countries, e.g. Romania, to distinguish it from the endonym/homonym for Romanians (sg. român, pl. români).